-Our athlete education initiatives range from classroom sessions, blog posts and videos to after-hours talks that are geared toward getting the best results for our in-gym athletes.
+Our athlete education initiatives range from classroom sessions, blog posts, and videos, to after-hours talks geared towards achieving the best results for our in-gym athletes.

 In the hitting department specifically, trainers have given various talks on subjects they are passionate about.
 For me, I wanted to make sure that hitters had a deeper understanding of how to practice when they leave Driveline and no longer have access to the technology and coaching resources.
-This meant education on concepts like the intention-action model, constraints-led approach, internal vs. external focus and practice design.
+This meant education on concepts like the intention-action model, constraints-led approach, internal vs. external focus, and practice design.
 Max Gordon gave presentations on hitter physical screens, interpreting kinematic sequence graphs and proper warm-up and recovery techniques.

 Today, I want to introduce three S&C and biomechanical concepts that play a large role in a mechanically sound baseball swing.
 I am not a strength coach or a biomechanist, but learning basic movement patterns has provided me a great deal of context when working with such specialists to teach the swing.
 If the hitter has a basic understanding of these concepts, then they too will have more deliberate practice in the cage and the weight room.
-Ultimately, this will allow them to make quicker adjustments in practice and when digging into the box during a live game.
+Ultimately, this will allow them to make quick adjustments in practice and when digging into the box during a live game.

 The tendency is to shy away from explaining the swing in terms of basic S&C and biomechanics concepts, as the focus for the hitter shifts from external to internal, and the hitter begins thinking about the action rather than the outcome of that action.
 This has shown to be an ineffective mindset for performance (Wulf, Su), but there is some evidence for the benefit of setting aside time to think internally in order to learn a new move (Castaneda, Gray).
 From my perspective, context and information is power, and the athletes who pursue context and information in regards to their daily practice habits improve and perform better than those who do not.